 The Events Offer a Chance for the Entire Family to Celebrate Together

-Ocean City’s popular New Year’s Eve event will return for the 29th time this year, and families throughout the region are ready to celebrate.
 First Night offers more than 70 entertainment programs at 20 different venues throughout town.
-The lineup includes entertainment and activities to satisfy every taste and age group.
+The lineup includes something to satisfy every taste and age group.
 A fireworks display rings in the new year at midnight.
 The fun continues on New Year’s Day with a 5-kilometer run on the boardwalk and the First Plunge in the Atlantic Ocean.

 The headliner for First Night 2022 is the Grammy-winning group Tavares.
 Top hits from Tavares include “It Only Takes a Minute,” “Heaven Must Be Missing an Angel,” “Don’t Take Away the Music” and “More Than a Woman.”
 The kids will love Grammy-winning children’s artist Tim Kubart, who will be joined on stage for an interactive show by his band, the Space Cadets.